Finnoscarmorgan/TBC_Data_Entry/README.md

 # TBC_Data_Entry
 This repository contains code that has been used to clean and standardise data for the To Be Continued (Read All About) Project.

-The data folder contains a pickle file of a json file of data from all processed sheets (up until July 1) at time of harvest (27 July 2023)
+The data folder contains a pickle file of a json file of data from all processed sheets (up until July 1) at time of harvest (27 July 2023).
+This includes files that are still in the process of being manually checked.

 ## Remaining Tasks
 1. Manually correcting files that were flagged for checking (see below)